pushkarjajoria/Tresillo/README.md

 This approach is most well suited if we have a single definition of tresillo rhythm.
 A preprocessing similar to the machine learning approach could then be extended to formally define the activation patterns and the strong beat.
 Although this is more formally defined and is not a black box, it would be difficult to model such an approach for a family of rhythms and their neighboring embellishments.

 ## Literature
+- Pesek, M., Leonardis, A., & Marolt, M. (2020).
+An analysis of rhythmic patterns with unsupervised learning.
+Applied Sciences, 10(1), 178.
+- Krebs, F., Böck, S., & Widmer, G. (2013, November).
+Rhythmic Pattern Modeling for Beat and Downbeat Tracking in Musical Audio.
+In Ismir (pp. 227-232).
+- Esparza, T. M., Bello, J. P., & Humphrey, E. J. (2015).
+From genre classification to rhythm similarity: Computational and musicological insights.
+Journal of New Music Research, 44(1), 39-57.
+- Rohrmeier, M. (2020).
+Towards a formalization of musical rhythm.
+In Proc. of the 21st Int.
+Society for Music Information Retrieval Conf.

 ## Data Links
 There is no 1 single source for the corpus so we'll have to create it from a bigger dataset like the [Lakh Midi Dataset](https://colinraffel.com/projects/lmd/ "The Lakh MIDI Dataset v0.1") by filtering over the metadata based on fuzzy search from a list of songs.
 This list of songs is available on billboard archives.